totalspectrum/flexprop/samples/shell/README.md

 ## Description

-This is a simple C program to allow copying of files between host and SD card.
+This is a simple C program to allow copying of files between host and SD card or flash.

 The commands available may be shown by typing "help" at the prompt.
 They are:
 ```